nicolB123/Operations-Research/README.md

 # Operations-Research
-Algorithmen (Code) der Veranstaltung OR
+Algorithmen in Code zu den Übungen der Veranstaltung OR
-TBD genetic 2opt suk